jp7677/dxvk-nvapi/README.md

 ## How to build

-Like DXVK, this library is being built as a Windows DLL using MinGW, and has essentially the same build requirements.
-Using MinGW versions older than MinGW 7 might fail.
+Like DXVK, this library is being built as a Windows DLL using MinGW, DXVK-NVAPI requires MinGW 9, MinGW 8 unfortunately has an outdated D3D12 header.
 Python 3 is needed for a prebuild validation script.
 This project uses git submodules, ensure to fetch them while or after cloning the repository.

 Run: